 Business Tax Deductions the IRS Will Not Allow

-First, to state the obvious, you can't deduct an expense if you didn't spend the money.
-Also, you can't deduct an expense if you don't have the records to show the expense.
-Keeping good business records is an important part of tax planning.
+First, to be clear, you can't deduct an expense if you didn't spend the money.
+Also, you shouldn't deduct an expense if you don't have the records to show the expense.

 Fines and Penalties

-You can't deduct the fine you paid for not estimating your taxes last year or underpayment of estimated tax penalties.
+You can't deduct the fine you paid for not estimating your taxes last year or the penalty for underpayment of estimated tax penalties.
 You also cannot deduct any other fines and penalties related to your federal tax return.
 The most common fines and penalties imposed by the IRS include failure to file by the due date and late payment.

-If you belong to a country club, social club, fitness facility, or other clubs, your dues are not deductible as a business expense because they are carried out primarily for pleasure, recreation, or social purposes.
-Even if you take clients or customers to this club, the IRS says it's not deductible.
+If you belong to a country club, social club, fitness facility, or other clubs, your club dues are not deductible as a business expense because they are carried out primarily for pleasure, recreation, or social purposes.
+Even if you take clients or customers to this club, the IRS says these expenses are not deductible.

 You can deduct costs related to a professional business or trade organization directly related to your business.
-For example, if you are in an industry group or you pay dues for you and your employees to a professional organization that relates to your business, these dues, and any expenses of membership, can be deductible business expenses.
-Meals and entertainment expenses are a separate deduction category and are considered separately.
+For example, if you are in an industry group or you pay dues for you and your employees to a professional organization that relates to your business, these dues, and any membership expenses, can be deductible business expenses.

 Business Gifts Over $25

-The IRS says, "You can deduct no more than $25 for business gifts you give directly or indirectly to any one person during your tax year.
+According to the IRS, you can deduct no more than $25 for business gifts you give directly or indirectly to any one person during your tax year.
 This includes both employees and customers.